Chirag-ahir/JAVA-All-Basic/README.md

   What is catch block in java?<br>
 The catch block allows you to define a block of code to be executed, if an error occurs in the try block.
 It is used to handle the Exception by declaring the type of exception within the parameter.

+  What is Multi catch block in java ?<br>
+  When statements in a single try block generate multiple exceptions, we require multiple catch blocks to handle different types of exceptions.
+This mechanism is called multi-catch block in java.